 Logoteleology as a Macro-Model

 Logoteleology is also a Macro Model.
 Because MPP believes there are positive and healthy solutions to individual, group and organizational problems, Logoteleology does not reinvent, repackage or rework existing solutions.
 In other words, true to our thesis, we believe there are practical and positive remedies to many human problems.
 For that reason, MPP points to, endorses, promotes and leverages those best practices and the meaningful actions of others that yield positive outcomes.
-Though influenced and enriched by other psychological theories and methods, as a science, Logoteleology has a unique philosophy and approach.
+However, though influenced and enriched by other psychological theories and methods, as a science, Logoteleology has a unique philosophy and approach.

 Also, as a Macro Model, MPP does not approach behavioral and organizational change in the traditional sense as applied in group and systemic change management initiatives; as well as when analysts — for instance — deal with resistance and repression in therapeutic settings.
 Still, again, while Logoteleology has its methods, the science supports those tools, processes, and systems that produce positive and meaningful results.